menelikph/Prueba-de-desempeno---M-dulo-3/README.md

 - **Desktop**: The layout is optimized for larger screens with a fixed sidebar.
 - **Mobile**: The layout adjusts to smaller screens, ensuring usability.

-## License
-This project is licensed under the ISC License.

-## Author
-[Your Name]

-## Contributing
-Contributions are welcome!
-Feel free to fork the repository and submit pull requests.

-## Issues
-If you encounter any issues, please report them in the [Issues](https://github.com/your-repo/issues) section of the repository.

----

-Feel free to customize this README further based on your project specifics!